elves/elvish/website/src/ref/language.md

 lists](#braced-lists).
 It is good style to put some whitespace before the closing `}` as well, but this is not required by the syntax.

-Lambdas can also be used as commands:
+Functions are first-class values in Elvish.
+They can be kept in variables, used as arguments, output on the value channel, and embedded in other data structures.
+They can also be used as commands:

 ```elvish-transcript
 ~> $f